 One on One Consultation, Corporate Kit.
 Call now to Book an appointment for your Super Intensive Consultation on 420 Law in Los Angeles near downtown.
-The idea is for you to have sufficient information on Federal State and Local law to evaluate your decisions for your health care and that of your patients, as well as to adapt to the future legalization and licensing conditions.
+The idea is for you to have sufficient information on Federal State and Local law to evaluate your decisions for your health care and that of your patients, as well as to adapt to the legalization and licensing conditions.

-Call now to book your appointment, begin your personal graduate level education one on one with a court qualified expert lawyer on this exciting topic, someone who can definitively answer your questions; the initial consultation is $500.
+Call now to book your appointment, and begin your personal graduate level education one on one with a court qualified expert lawyer on this exciting topic, someone who can definitively answer your questions; the initial consultation is $500.
 Those who have first had the $500 consult can add the $1000 do it yourself corporate kit which comes with 1 1/2 hours of Mr. Richlin’s time as you go through the steps of perfecting your state compliant nonprofit corporation.
 Mr. Richlin has represented over 500 collectives, and the great news is that nonprofit patient groups later may transition to for-profit licenses according to the new law. in the meantime the non profit corporation remains the entity to qualify for local licenses and the defense.
 Since 266, the new law says that the collective defense will remain until 1 year past the first license issue date (according the Governor’s signing statement that will be 2018), so likely the collective defense will remain the only game in town through 2019… And, since Prop 64 allows for Recreational marijuana for adults, the game is changing by the second!

 Here are some frequently asked questions:

 How does Prop 64, AUMA, the Adult Use of Marijuana Act work and what are the business opportunities opening up?
 What kind of entity or business form is required by California law?
 Make your appointment today for your intensive review of Prop 64; your 202 pages of materials and 1 hour consultation are $500, call now to book.